pkg-tool/vibro/docs/src/debugger.md

   {
     // The label for the debug configuration and used to identify the debug session inside the debug panel & new process modal
     "label": "Example Start debugger config",
-    // The debug adapter that Zed should use to debug the program "adapter": "Example adapter name",
+    // The debug adapter that Vector should use to debug the program "adapter": "Example adapter name",
     // Request:
     //  - launch: Zed will launch the program if specified, or show a debug terminal with the right configuration